-F. Limitation on Number of Concept Papers and Full Applications Eligible for Review
+F. Limitation on Number of Full Applications Eligible for Review

-An entity may submit more than one Concept Paper and Full Application to this FOA, provided that each application describes a unique project and provided that an eligible Concept Paper was submitted for each Full Application.
+An entity may submit more than one Full Application to this FOA, provided that each application describes a unique, scientifically distinct project.

 G. Questions Regarding Eligibility

 EERE will not make eligibility determinations for potential applicants prior to the date on which applications to this FOA must be submitted.
 The decision whether to submit an application in response to this FOA lies solely with the applicant.